ivanitlearning/AWS-Associate-Courses/README.md

 - Global read scaling
   - Low latency performance improvements for international customers.
 - The application can perform read operations against the read replicas.
-- Replication takes ~1s to happen between regions.
+- Replication takes ~1s to happen between regions (good for 1s RPO)
 - It is one way replication; primary to secondary only.
 - No additional CPU usage is needed, it happens on the storage layer.
 - Secondary regions can have 16 replicas.